itisaasta/wear-me/README.md

 - Capacitive Sensor (conductive fabric)

 ### Download this repository to your computer
-1. Click clone or download, then click download .zip, and save where you can easily reference
+1. From GitHub, click clone or download, then click download .zip, and save where you can easily reference
 2. Each component folder has a code sample in a .ino file that can be opened in the Arduino IDE

 ## Building